|

 Piquero - Peruvian Booby - Sula variegata

-Pelicano - Peruvian Penguin - Pelicanus thagus
+Pelicano - Peruvian Pelican - Pelicanus thagus

 DAY 7 and 8 - Nothofagus forest around Vilches

 Vilches is in the 7th Region.
-There seems to be no city center at all, as it basically consists of properties that stretch over some 15 km of gravel road that heads eastward up the hill.
+There seems to be no city center at all, as it basically consists of properties that stretch over some 15 km of gravel road that heads eastward up the hillside.
 The area is divided into three sections Vilches Bajo, Centro and Alto (low, middle and high).

 We stayed at a bungalow in the "Los Nogales" tourist center, in Vilches Centro.
 The property has a number of attractive and very functional independent little houses, a main restaurant, gardens and a swimming pool with pool-side installations.
 They also have a hot tub and are building some sort of indoor pool.
 However, we used none of these, as we focalized on birds all day.

 Behind the bungalows at "Los Nogales" there is an attractive native forest.
-The trees that gave shade to our bungalow were home to Rayaditos and White-throated Treerunners.
+The trees that gave shade to our bungalow were home to Thorn-tailed Rayaditos and White-throated Treerunners.
 Within the grounds I detected Chilean Flicker, Striped Woodpecker, Chilean Pigeon, Dark-bellied Cinclodes, Black-chinned Siskins, White-crested Elaenia, etc., but had no luck at all during my early morning photo walks.
 In the surrounding areas some forests have been converted to implanted pine.

 During our first day we drove up the gravel road for about 25 minutes to visit a reserve in Vilches Alto, the "Área de Protección Vilches".
 Here we walked various trails and spent a magical moment surrounded by a family of Magellanic Woodpeckers, and then with a pair of Chestnut-throated Huet-huets.

-Next day we returned to Vilches Alto, but this time entered the "Reserva Nacional Altos del Lircay", the Lircay being the river that runs from the cordillera down to the sea.
+Next day we returned to Vilches Alto, but this time entered the "Reserva Nacional Altos del Lircay", the Lircay being a river that runs from the cordillera down to the sea.
 The forest here is Nothofagus.
 The gates to the reserve open at 9 am and then you must do a 2 or 3-km drive uphill to the warden's office, where you pay an entrance fee and can be informed about the trails.
 You must leave the car here and must plan your day carefully, as the gates close again at 4 or 5 pm (depending on the bus service timetable, used by the staff to get back to their homes).
-You can of course enter the reserve earlier and leave later, and even camp along the trail, but this implies leaving your car behind at the entrance gates and adding the 2-3 km uphill walk to the reception - although this is probably insignificant, since hereafter the main circuit is also uphill!
+You can of course enter the reserve earlier and leave later, and even camp along the trail, but this implies leaving your car behind at the entrance gates and adding the 2-3 km uphill walk to the reception - although this is probably not a big deal if you are prepared for a long hike, since hereafter the main circuit is also uphill!
 Doing the entire circuit could require 2 days or more to complete.
 One alternative is to go up on horseback, and arranging horses seems to be no problem as we saw several guides returning with their horses.
 We went up by car, paid, received instructions, and then did a short trail that goes by the long name of "Alewenmawida" where we expected to see Chucao Tapaculo (though we only got to hear their call) and Chestnut-throated Huet-huet, of which we saw 3 or 4, but they proved to be very skulking indeed.
 We then walked up a small section of the main trail and saw Green-backed Firecrown.
 I spent over an hour fruitlessly trying to improve my photos of Des Mur's Wiretail, which lived on a slope cavered with low bamboo.
 I had photographed these rather poorly a year before at Concepción, Chile and could do no better this time.
 Finally, after leaving the park and as we slowly drove down the very rocky and dusty gravel road lined with native forest, I heard a Striped Woodpecker, and this resulted in some decent photos.

 VILCHES